Eric Morley: Personal life

 Morley had married his wife Julia in 1960 after meeting at a dance hall.
 In 1968, she took over the day-to-day running of Miss World and, following Morley's death in 2000, became chairman of the pageant.
 His family are now beneficiaries of the Dancing with the Stars franchise globally.

 Death

 On 9 November 2000, the day after the contestants first paraded at the Millennium Dome in preparation for the 2000 Miss World finals, he had a heart attack and died in the Princess Grace Hospital, west London.
 A service of thanksgiving was held in the Guards Chapel, Wellington Barracks, with the Prince of Wales and the Duke of Edinburgh being represented.
 He left an estate valued at £10.6 million, and was buried in West Norwood Cemetery, London.

-Portrayal in film
+Portrayal on screen

-Morley is portrayed by Rhys Ifans in the 2020 British comedy-drama Misbehaviour, about the feminist protest at Miss World 1970.
+Morley is portrayed by Rhys Ifans in the 2020 British comedy-drama film Misbehaviour, about the feminist protest at Miss World 1970, and by Neil Pearson in the Jimmy Savile television drama The Reckoning (2023).